openfaas/faas/TestDrive.md

 #### This is a Quickstart guide for the [FaaS functions as a Service](https://github.com/alexellis/faas/) project

-> A sample stack with a number of sample functions is provided, you can also clone the code to hack on it or package your own functions.
+> A Docker stack file with a number of sample functions is provided so that you can get up and running within minutes.
+You can also clone the code to hack on it or package your own functions.

 The guide makes use of a free testing/cloud service, but if you want to try it on your own laptop just follow the guide in the README file on Github.
 There is also a [blog post](http://blog.alexellis.io/functions-as-a-service/) that goes into the background of the project.